-"The city of São Paulo, is such a cinematic city.
-Because of the architecture, the city itself, the cultural diversity.
+"The city of São Paulo, is really... such a cinematic city.
+Because of the architecture, the city itself, the city, the viriety of the architecture, the cultural, the cultural diversity.
 The city that we've been seeing, just speaks to cinema and storytelling."

 Keanu Reeves, São Paulo, 2019